AlexandreSiedschlag/ProMaxima/README.md

 ## Aditional Info
 Note that, some information(like the Port column) from the main table of https://pt.proxyservers.pro/ is JavaScript feeded.
 BeautifulSoup cant handle this kind of information feed.
 To solve this problem would be necessary run a JavaScript program to collect that data.
+But by now lets leave it like this.
+In resume, if the information of the html is loaded without JavaScript, BeautifulSoup can collect it normally.